Arena-Rosnav/.github/docs/packages/unity/training_integration.md

 ## Observation Integration

-Integration of observation spaces in ArenaUnity involves the following steps:
+Integration of observation logic for Arena Unity in the training pipeline involves the following components:

 - **Observation Space Integration**
     - Arena Rosnav DRL Agents use feature extractor networks as input for PPO.